klarsen1/MarketMatching/README.md

 school use-case that is still very relevant no matter what industry you’re in.

-Intervention analyses require more judgement than evaluation of randomized test/control studies.
-When analyzing interventions through time series analysis we typically go through two steps, each of which can involve multiple analytical decisions:

-1. Find matching *control* markets for the *test* market where the event took place using time series matching based on historical data prior to the event (the “pre period”).
+Intervention analyses require more judgment than evaluation of randomized test/control studies.
+When analyzing interventions through time series analysis we typically go through two steps, each of which can involve multiple analytical decisions: 0.
+Identify the *test* market(s) where the intervention will happen.
+This can be based on data (optimal splitting) as well as business reasons and limitations.
+1. Find matching *control* markets for the test market(s) where the event took place using time series matching based on historical data prior to the event (the “pre period”).
+If the intervention has not happened, check the accuracy of the test/control design via a fake intervention analysis..
 2. Analyze the causal impact of the event by comparing the observed data for the test and control markets following the event (the “post period”), while factoring in differences between the markets prior to the event.

 The purpose of this document is to describe a robust approach to intervention analysis based on two key `R` packages: the `CausalImpact`